Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 Subtract the 10% female rebate (if applicable) → Tax payable.

-The deductions above are what most salaried people miss, especially health insurance and approved donations.
+Most salaried people miss the deductions above, particularly health insurance and approved donations.

 The four deductions you should actually use